mad4j/notes-quine/README.md

 ### CBM BASIC

-A CBM BASIC v2 that should be edited directly in a real Commodore 64.
+A quine in CBM BASIC v2 that should be edited directly in a real Commodore 64.

 ![quine](c64-quine-2.png)